mdt2/100-days-of-code/log.md

 **Thoughts**: Tomorrow we'll get it wired up to Firebase that's already set up and continue basic styling.

+### Day 99: January 4, Thursday

+**Today's Progress**: Health app work.
+Styling modal and setting up JS function for inputs, etc.

+**Thoughts**: Today's challenge was dynamically adding and removing food items from a div.
+I think it's not working because the variable is updated every time the anonymous function runs, so the event listener is only attached to the most recently added food item.
+Maybe we could fix this by using an array to store all of the variable items (counted items) and index through those on an event listener?

 **Project Ideas**
 1. Plugin for Twitter so that it doesn't exit out of your tweet until you hit the close icon HMPH